Help! Getting WordPress.com Support

 In particular, the more specific details you can provide about exactly what you’re doing and seeing on your end, the better we’ll be able to understand and diagnose your problem.
 For example, please be sure to include the following:

 - The URL to the blog you are having trouble with.

 - The URL to any specific post, page, image, or other item you are having trouble with.

 - A detailed description of what went wrong, what you have tried so far, what you were expecting to happen, and what you would like to happen.

 - Your username and the associated email address if you are having trouble with a user account.

 - A screenshot of the problem, if applicable.

 Live Chat Support

-If you have the Business upgrade, you have access to live chat support directly from your Dashboard, Monday through Friday, from 9:00am to 5:00pm Eastern time.
+If you have the Business upgrade, you have access to priority live chat support.

 Occasionally, we do experiment with live chat support for other (non-Business) users.
-Currently, it is not possible to for you to initiate a live chat, however, and we do not have a guaranteed schedule for when it is available.
-If live chat is available, you will see a pop-up box to contact us in your blog’s Dashboard.
+If live chat is available, you will see a pop-up box to contact us.